 You may also find this article useful – it’s all about how to read a verse novel.
 If you’re not sure what a verse novel even is, this will explain it and provide materials for your class.

 A Poem a Week – this is a resource for teachers, and features a new poem each week by an Australian children’s writer, along with a note about where the idea came from.
 You can read each poem in class, print it out for your students, and model writing activities on it.
 It contains lots of great poems, in two sections.

 The following are some ideas and materials for use in the classroom when you’re ready to write.
 Level One is for absolute beginners, Level Two is for students who have a little bit of experience with poetry, and Level Three is for students who have written a fair amount and are ready for experimenting and play.

 Level One – class poems and small poems

 Level Two – more poem ideas

 For younger grades, you might like to use my verse picture book, Now I Am Bigger, as a resource to read and discuss, and then write poems from it!
-Click for Teacher’s Notes or Poetry Writing Exercises.
+There are links to PDFs for Teacher’s Notes and poetry writing.